 The National Association of Attorneys General (NAAG) was founded in 1907 to help Attorneys General fulfill the responsibilities of their office and to assist in the delivery of high quality legal services to the states and territorial jurisdictions.
 NAAG's mission is: "To facilitate interaction among Attorneys General as peers.
 To facilitate the enhanced performance of Attorneys General and their staffs."
 NAAG fosters an environment of "cooperative leadership," helping Attorneys General respond effectively - individually and collectively - to emerging state and federal issues.

 The Association fosters interstate cooperation on legal and law enforcement issues, conducts policy research and analysis of issues, and facilitates communication between the states' chief legal officers and all levels of government.
 The Association's members are the Attorneys General of the 50 states and the chief legal officers of the District of Columbia, the Commonwealths of Puerto Rico (Secretary of Justice) and the Northern Mariana Islands, and the territories of American Samoa, Guam, and the Virgin Islands.
-The U.S. Attorney General is an honorary member.

 The National Association of Attorneys General is an Equal Opportunity Employer

 The Membership and Meetings Coordinator reports directly to the Meetings Manager and maintains membership information in the associations AMS, coordinates registration for NAAG annual meetings, regional meetings, and other seminars and conferences (approximately 20 each year.)
 Excellent computer skills (Word, Excel, Outlook, database knowledge) are necessary.
 A basic knowledge of the meeting industry is required.
 The ability to maintain confidentiality, professionalism, composure, and discretion are essential.
 The Membership and Meetings Coordinator must be a highly effective team player and be comfortable working in a fluid environment.